eglerean/funpsy/README.md

 #### How to prepare your ROIs
 funpsy_makerois

+### Output formats
+A) IPS: results are stored in the subfolder 'results' of the specified output folder.
+The IPS is stored in ips.mat which is a 4D matrix with first three dimension equal to the x, y, z dimensions of the subjects.
+Fourth dimension is time (number of time points).
+Each voxel stores values of synchronization (between -1 and 1).

+B) SBPS: results are stored in subfolder 'results/sbps'.
+Files are named as numbers equivalent to the ROI id.
+File 1.mat will contain all the link time-series from ROI 1 to all other N-1 rois (i.e. a total of N-1 connectivity time-series).
+File 2.mat will contain N-2 link time series (from roi 2 to roi 3, 4, ..., N).
+The time series of connectivity between 1 and 2 is already stored in 1.mat hence it is not stored in 2.mat.

+C) ISBPS: see SBPS, subfolder is 'results/isbps'

 #### Statistics
 There are three ways of computing stats:
 A) data driven approach